The New School Library

 Continue reading...

-Two things you need to bring your work to its full realization community inspired work
+Two things you need to bring your work to its full realization inspired work living story

 Continue reading...

-5 half-truths about creating your inspired work creativity inspired work
+5 half-truths about creating your inspired work creating creativity inspired work

 Continue reading...

-A recipe for work made with love inspired work vision program
+A recipe for work made with love fun inspired work

 Continue reading...

-Have you chosen work from your wound or your desire? inspired work purpose quiz
+Have you chosen work from your wound or your desire? discovering inspired work purpose

 He stared at me with anguish when he realized what he had done.
 Given that he is someone who had professed repeatedly that he has great difficulty in emoting his feelings, I realized this was not actually true.
 His grief was written all over his face.